Remote Reporter/Host, CP24

-Prior to rejoining CP24, Tenaglia had been a reporter, videographer, and anchor for CHCH News in Hamilton since 2008.
+Prior to rejoining CP24, Tenaglia was a reporter, videographer, and anchor for CHCH News in Hamilton since 2008.
 While at CHCH, she covered some of Canada’s most high-profile court cases and murder trials.
-She thrives on courts and crime reporting, but is also at home when covering politics, entertainment, and other breaking news.
-From September 2006 to June 2008, Tenaglia was an associate producer and researcher for CityNews' SILVERMAN HELPS
+She thrives on court and crime reporting, but is also at home when covering politics, entertainment, and other breaking news.